Fiction Style Guide

 Where does summary succeed when the metaphor fails?
 Am I wrong for being short?
 Why does my speech come alive in questions, but not in answering?

 Story Structure #

 Maybe I can elucidate in a funny manner.
 I’ve only recently understood the story structure, but not with the “plot point one,” “midpoint,” “secondary plot point,” “inciting incident,” “climax” nonsense.
 The lifeless academic drivel I’ve heard did not click until I asked my deepest desire: what do I want from a story?

 Perhaps I am primarily a thriller reader, although I wouldn’t like to keep myself limited to the tenuous categorical machinations of genre.
 But like most people, I read because I want to feel, and discover something new.
 I want something that will shake me to my core.
 Something that will make me grateful, upset, curious, angry, relieved, and pretzel twisted.
 I read so I can dive, crash, and die, much like in a dream, and wake up safely.

 As a writer, the first stage is learning that your dreams are worthless.
 Whenever a discussion about dreams pops up, people are quick to describe theirs.
-How disappointing when most turn out to be excruciatingly disjointed, stupid and pointless, although they’re scientifically explained to be literal brain vomit (One dream I remember having as a kid was being thrown into a cave painted wholly cobalt blue, even the walls and stalagtites.
-Then I met Christopher Robin, Winnie the Pooh, and Tigger, and had a tea party with them).
-No one wants to be lectured at from a trippy volume of facts, or else it’ll be called the ‘encyclopedia of useless philosophies,’ sorry, I meant a memoir.
+How disappointing when most turn out to be excruciatingly disjointed, stupid and pointless, although they’re scientifically proven to be literal brain vomit.
+One dream I remember having as a kid was being thrown into a cave painted wholly cobalt blue, even the walls and stalagtites.
+Then I met Christopher Robin, Winnie the Pooh, and Tigger, and had a tea party with them.
+No one wants to be lectured at from a trippy volume of facts called the Encyclopedia of Useless Philosophi—sorry, I meant memoirs.

 It’s okay if your story is a joke.
 Jokes are stories too.